-In this connection, the cause for concern is that governments in developing countries have little experience of formulating and implementing urban land tenure policies appropriate to all sections of demand.
-The direct and indirect, positive and negative, consequences of a specific policy measure are therefore particularly difficult to predict - and if they cannot be predicted, they cannot be controlled.
-Also, unlike policies concerning interest rates or taxation, which can be adjusted upwards or downwards as circumstances require, tenure is a uni-directional policy instrument, in that it can only be increased.
-The unpredictability and inflexibility of tenure instruments therefore make it difficult to apply with any degree of confidence as a means of improving the efficiency of land and housing markets.
+A further cause for concern is that even when land ownership is more egalitarian, governments in developing countries have little experience of formulating and implementing urban land tenure policies appropriate to all sections of demand.
+The direct and indirect, positive and negative consequences of a specific policy measure are particularly difficult to predict, and if they cannot be predicted, they cannot be controlled.
+Also, unlike policies concerning interest rates or taxation, which can be adjusted upwards or downwards as circumstances require, tenure is a uni-directional policy instrument, in that it is practically impossible to withdraw rights once granted.

+The unpredictability and inflexibility of tenure instruments therefore make it difficult to apply them with any degree of confidence as a means of improving the efficiency of land and housing markets.
+However, it is clear that insistence on full titles can have severe negative impacts on the operation of urban land and housing markets.